 Honestly, I never liked any of the Christian stuff because any youth group I’ve ever been in, they’ve always alienated me.
 The first time I went to a group I was kind of a shy character.
 I was new there and they had been there all their life.
 Nobody really talked to me.

-I went on a youth trip with my aunt and uncle to build houses to help older people and people that were disabled who couldn’t help themselves.
-I didn’t want to go.
-The question was asked, “Has there ever been time when you needed a miracle and God helped you?”
-That question helped me remember a time when we were almost homeless and in need, and God helped.
-I guess you could say God used that to break me.
-Being the miracle that day for someone else is what changed me.
-I saw that He is there to help you, to guide you on your path.
-It was like, “Through this process God has used to break you, do you want to open up and let Him in?”
+I went on a youth trip with my aunt and uncle.
+I didn’t want to go on it.
+We were really building houses to help other people that couldn’t help themselves; like older people or people that are disabled.
+They were asking things like, “Has there ever been a time when you needed a miracle and God helped you?”
+I remembered a time when we were almost homeless.
+There were a lot of issues going on with our lives.
+It was a bad time and I guess you could say that’s how God broke me.
+Being that miracle for someone else like I was that day it really changed me.
+He is there to help you.
+He is there to guide you on your path.
+It’s your choice through this process that’s broken you.
+Do you want to let Him in?
 I just said, “Yes.
 That is what I want to do.”

-Even in your most lonely moments God is there.
-That’s sort of given me confidence, realizing when I go into group and realize, “Hey, you’re not compatible with this group.
-Well, fine, because God is always there and He’s going to guide you to the people that you will end up being comfortable with.
-It’s the confidence that says, “Hey, back off that kid.” to those people.
+Even in your most lonely moments, God is always there.
+That’s sort of given me confidence saying like, “Hey, you’re not compatible with this group.
+Well, fine, because God is always going to be there and He’s going to guide you to the people that you will end up being comfortable with.
+It’s the confidence that says, “Hey, back off that kid” to those people now.
 I don’t care if I have only one friend.
-I’d rather have only one friend and know that I did something right that have a bunch acquaintances backing me while at the same time being mean to others.
-It’s really given me confidence to be better in that way.
+I’d rather have one friend and know that I did something right than have a whole bunch of acquaintances backing me up being mean to other people.
+It’s really given me the confidence to be better in that way.